 Specops Password Auditor scans your Active Directory and detects security related weaknesses, specifically related to password settings.
 The collected information is used to display multiple interactive reports containing user and password policy information.
 The reports include a summary of accounts using leaked passwords, comparisons of the password settings in your organization with industry standards and best practices according to multiple official standards.

 Specops Password Auditor will only read information from Active Directory, it will not make any changes.
 It will read the Default Domain Password Policy, any Fine-Grained Password Policies, as well as any Specops Password Policies (if installed).

-- To be able to read Fine-Grained Password Policies, and the password hashes for the Blacklisted Passwords report, you will need domain administrator privileges in Active Directory.
+- To be able to read Fine-Grained Password Policies, and the password hashes for the Breached Password Protection report, you will need domain administrator privileges in Active Directory.

 The following user account attributes will also be read: